 Since every Part D drug plan covers different drugs with different deductibles and copays, it is often hard to tell which plan is best.
-That is where Senior65 comes in.
-We can help you select which plan will save you the most money over the next year.
-We do this by taking into consideration the drugs you are currently taking and calculating which Part D drug insurance company will save you the most money.
+Use our New MedicareAPP to compare and enroll in Part D drug plans.

 I want to leave Medicare Advantage and get Medigap

 Enrollment in a new Meidgap plan, however, is not guaranteed.
-You may have to answer some health questions before you would be accepted on a new Medigap plan.
+You may have to answer some health questions before accepted on a new Medigap plan.

 Since Medigap does not include drug coverage, you may also want to apply for a Part D Drug plan at this time.
 Applying for Medigap and Part D drugs during open enrollment will allow you to start both on Jan 1st.
 For those who currently have a Medicare Advantage plan, enrollment in a stand alone PDP plan will disenroll you from your old Medicare Advantage plan.
 Warning: If you apply in the wrong order, you could end up being turned down for Medigap and end up cancelling your MA plan.

-It sounds tricky but we can help you switch from MA to a Medigap and Part D drug plan.
+It sounds tricky but we can help you switch from MA to a Medigap a plan.
 Call us at 800-930-7956 and we can help you identify the right plans and ensure you avoid a gap in coverage.